-ThinkGive isn't about the gifts; it's about the journey taken while giving.
-Students empathize with other perspectives, explore their own capacity for affecting change, and consider what kind of person they want to be.
+ThinkGive isn't about the gifts but the journey taken while giving.
+Students empathize with other perspectives, explore their capacity for affecting change, and consider what kind of person they want to be.
 The ThinkGive Three provides a framework for students to use when taking action.
 Be sure to reinforce these as you go!